taeoh-kim/Pytorch_Tutorial/1.Variable_and_Autograd/1.4.Autograd_Calculation_Linear_Regression/README.md

 ### 5. The First Training Loop

-After define Optimizer (SGD), the training loop begins.
+After define a Optimizer (SGD), the training loop begins.

 In the first loop, you can print W and its gradient.

-And you can print them after Gradient Reset of Network.
+And you can print them after Gradient Reset of the Network.

 <p align="left"><img width="60%" src="img/ss_1.4_3.png"></p>